-- FDIC insurance plus the option for expanded protection with UFB Direct InsureGuard+ Savings
+- FDIC insurance of up to $250,000 per depositor or $500,000 for joint accounts, plus the option for up to $150 million in protection through UFB Direct InsureGuard+ Savings

 The UFB Direct money market account is a strong contender for anyone looking to maximize the interest on their savings.
 Its highly competitive APY is one of the best currently available, and the account comes with 24/7 account access and convenient digital tools, including SMS banking.

 If you have a $5,000 balance, you’ll avoid monthly maintenance fees, but otherwise, this account costs $10 per month.
 For those with small balances, the fee may be more than the interest earned, and in that case, there may be better savings accounts for you.